sychan/kb_sdk_docs/source/tutorial/helloworld.rst

     Tests are an important part of KBase modules and are a requirement for release of apps.
 The module's root directory has a directory called ``test``.
 All tests should be added to this directory.
 A template for initial tests should be named after the module and in the ``test`` directory.
-When you enter ``kb-sdk test`` at the command line, it will runs the tests in the test directory.
+When you enter ``kb-sdk test`` at the command line, it will run the tests in the test directory.

 Your ``<uid>HelloWorldImpl.py`` file is tested using ``test/<uid>HelloWorldImpl_server_test.py``.
 This file also has a variety of auto-generated boilerplate code.
-Phython will automatically run all all methods that start with the name ``test``.
+Python will automatically run all methods that start with the name ``test``.

 Near the bottom, find the method ``test_your_method``.
 For clarity, change the name of the method to ``test_printhelloworld``.
 Now modify the test method.